-There are a few different types of housing plans that are available to be used at all homeless shelters; such as emergency housing, transitional housing, and permanent housing.
-The Center for Family Homelessness (NCFH) is associated with the American Institutes for Research and has many projects focusing on the problem of family homelessness.
-The NCFH has a project called SHIFT (Service and Housing Interventions for Families in Transition), that has seen success in the short period of time that it has been functioning.
-My research was focused around the Emergency Housing that was offered by SHIFT because that is the most common and cheapest form of housing for homeless families.
-It is the cheapest form because it is short term and has limited space.
+There are a few different types of housing plans for homeless shelters, such as emergency housing, transitional housing, and permanent housing.
+Of these, emergency housing is one of the best options in terms of cost and support.
+Take, for example, the Center for Family Homelessness (NCFH), which is associated with the American Institutes for Research, and has many projects focusing on the problem of family homelessness.
+The NCFH has a project called SHIFT (Service and Housing Interventions for Families in Transition) that has seen success in the short period of time that it has been functioning.
 SHIFT found that although most families stayed in the Emergency Housing for the full three months was still “living unstably”, but at the 30-month follow up “more than half of the families were living stably” (Bassuk et al 13).
-Seattle’s UGM has some emergency housing available, but it is somewhat new and needs to be further developed to increase stability for the young families roaming the streets.
+Currently, Seattle’s UGM has some emergency housing available, but it is somewhat new and needs to be further developed to increase stability for the young families roaming the streets.
 A major problem with housing efforts is that there is a separation between funding and policies “and the real needs of homeless families seeking services” (Brush et al 3).
-And although most families agree that rapid moving from emergency housing to more stable housing is important for stability in the family, “the logistics of doing so creates additional burdens on limited agency staff and resources” (Brush et al 6).
+And although most families agree that moving from emergency housing to more stable housing as soon as possible is important for family stability, “the logistics of doing so creates additional burdens on limited agency staff and resources” (Brush et al 6).
 The program SHIFT is an effective program to move families from emergency housing to more permanent housing, but the UGM of Seattle must be able to allocate their funds in order to keep families in the program and for it to be successful.
 SHIFT is an almost flawless example of transitional housing for homeless families with a low income and the Union Gospel Mission of Seattle should integrate the methods of this project in to their own housing plans.